-It is not uncommon today to get the total hip or knee replacement in India as technological reforms and modifications have altered the replacement method in many ways so the people can have safer, better and outstanding results with fewer complications.
+It is not uncommon today to get a total hip or knee replacement in India as technological reforms and modifications have altered the replacement method in many ways so that people can have safer, better, and outstanding results with fewer complications.

-If you have chosen the best orthopedic doctor in Punjab then you can expect the major improvement in the equality of your life after knee or hip replacements.
-People sent a lot of money to restore their mobility and to get relief from painful knee or hip so long-lasting results can be the prime concern for the patients.
+If you have chosen the best orthopedic surgeon in Punjab, then you can expect a major improvement in the equality of your life after knee or hip replacements.
+People spend a lot of money to restore their mobility and to get relief from painful knees or hips so long-lasting results can be the prime concern for patients.

-It can be the common question that can be struck into the mind of people that how long the new implants will last after the surgical replacements?
-Will there be the need for revision surgery for knee or hip replacement?
+It can be the common question that can be struck into the mind of people how long the new implants will last after the surgical replacements.
+Will there be a need for revision surgery for knee or hip replacement?

 Duration of the knee or hip implants may vary